The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/openers.md

 Glare IV\
 Dia

 This opener is used to ensure as much of presence of mind gets under buffs as possible, as well as refreshing your dot inside of them.
 If your party is doing 2nd GCD buffs, remove one of the two glare III after dia at the start.
+Chain is present purely to show how you will align with buffs.

 (To view the image full size [click here.](/img/jobs/whm/white-mage-early-dot-refresh-opener-1-.png))